AzureDoom/Hytale-Mod-Template-Generator/README.md

 # Hytale Mod Template Generator

 A full-stack web application that scaffolds ready-to-build Hytale mod projects.
-Fill out a form, click **Generate**, and download a ZIP containing a fully configured Gradle project — complete with a manifest, main class, build file, Gradle wrapper, version catalog, and license — ready to open in IntelliJ IDEA or any other IDE.
+Fill out a form, click **Generate**, and download a ZIP containing a fully configured Gradle project, complete with a manifest, main class, build file, Gradle wrapper, version catalog, and license, ready to open in IntelliJ IDEA or any other IDE.

 ---